 Having said that, the fact that Yackandandah has consistently generated more energy than it needs in summer and spring, suggests that with the right amount of storage capacity available and a load management mechanism, the energy generated by the mini-grid has the potential to get the community totally off grid-energy in those seasons.

 With the plans for community-owned solar farm and additional storage capacity underway, the community is proudly on track on its totally renewable target.

+I have been privileged to be part of the team at Mondo and support Yackandandah on its rewarding journey.
 I look forward to continuing work with the amazing Yackandandah community for the remainder of their journey towards energy sovereignty, and in applying the learnings from this pioneering project to empower other communities in their commitment to make the planet a more sustainable, better place, for generations to come.